mekas/mb1313600022/1313618017/README.md

-### Creative Ideas for Waste APP
-Creative Ideas for waste is an application that displays various information and instructions on how to recycle or use waste to be reused into something useful
+### IBSchool App
+IBSchool app is an application  that displays various lists of Islamic boarding schools in Indonesia

 ### Target Segment
-* People who cares about the environment
-* People who likes to make things from used or waste goods
+* People someone who wants to go to boarding school

 ### Advance Topic
 * REST API